migo8591/plantilla/documentation/5signup.md

-# Login de usuarios en flask
+# Sign up de usuarios en flask

 * How to authenticate users in flask with flask-login. https://www.freecodecamp.org/news/how-to-authenticate-users-in-flask/